neuralmagic/deepsparse/README.md

 PRO TIP: The most common use cases for the multi-stream scheduler are where parallelism is low with respect to core count, and where requests need to be made asynchronously without time to batch them.

-3 ⚡ Elastic scheduling: requests execute in parallel, but not multiplexed on individual NUMA Nodes.
+3 ⚡ Elastic scheduling: requests execute in parallel, but not multiplexed on individual NUMA nodes.

 PRO TIP: A workload that might benefit from the elastic scheduler is one in which multiple requests need to be handled simultaneously, but where performance is hindered when those requests have to share an L3 cache.
 __ __

 ## Hardware Support 🧰

-The DeepSparse Engine is validated to work on x86 Intel and AMD CPUs running Linux operating systems.
+With support for AVX2, AVX-512, and VNNI instruction sets, the DeepSparse Engine is validated to work on x86 Intel (Haswell generation and later) and AMD CPUs running Linux.
 Mac and Windows require running Linux in a Docker or virtual machine.

-It is highly recommended to run on a CPU with AVX-512 instructions available for optimal algorithms to be enabled.

 Here is a table detailing specific support for some algorithms over different microarchitectures: